redhat-developer/idetools.dev/blog/2024-06-20-lsp4ij-announcement.md

 tags: [lsp, intellij, lsp4ij]
 ---

-[LSP4IJ](https://plugins.jetbrains.com/plugin/23257-lsp4ij) is a new, free and open-source LSP client for JetBrains-based IDEs, compatible with both **community** and enterprise flavors.
+[LSP4IJ](https://plugins.jetbrains.com/plugin/23257-lsp4ij) is a new, free and open-source Language Server Protocol (LSP) client for JetBrains-based IDEs, compatible with both **community** and enterprise flavors.

 It provides outstanding features such as:
 - The ability to [configure LSP servers without developing a new plug-in](https://github.com/redhat-developer/lsp4ij/blob/main/docs/UserDefinedLanguageServer.md) (restricted to stdio-based connections for the moment).